Jefimenko's equations: Distinction between near field and radiated field

+The Panofsky–Phillips equation allows one to directly distinguish between near fields and radiated fields for the electric field—something that is not apparent in Jefimenko’s formulation.
+In Jefimenko's electric field equation, both the second and third terms appear to contribute to the far field because they scale with $1/r$.
+However, this is illusory; the longitudinal component of the third term cancels the $1/r$ dependence of the second term, leaving only the transverse components to propagate as radiation.
+Despite this complication, Jefimenko’s electric field equation is more compact and sometimes easier to use for calculations.
+One of the exceptions is the case of electric dipole radiation.

 Heaviside–Feynman formula

 Explanation of the variables relevant for the Heaviside–Feynman formula.

 The Heaviside–Feynman formula, also known as the Jefimenko–Feynman formula, can be seen as the point-like electric charge version of Jefimenko's equations.
-Actually, it can be (non trivially) deduced from them using Dirac functions, or using the Liénard-Wiechert potentials.
-It is mostly known from The Feynman Lectures on Physics, where it was used to introduce and describe the origin of electromagnetic radiation.
+It can be non-trivially deduced from them using Dirac functions, or using the Liénard-Wiechert potentials.
 The formula provides a natural generalization of the Coulomb's law for cases where the source charge is moving: